se-edu/learningresources/contents/shells/bash.md

 # read user input and check if directory exists.
-read -p "Please enter a directory name: " dir if [ "$dir" == "" -o ! -d "$dir" ]; then
-	echo "The $dir is NOT exist in your system" exit 1 fi
+read -p "Please enter a directory name: " dir if [ "$dir" == "" -o ! -d "$dir" ]; then echo "The $dir is NOT exist in your system" exit 1 fi

 # output permissions for each of the file under the directory.
 filelist=$(ls $dir)
 for filename in $filelist
 do
   perm=""
   test -w "$dir/$filename" && perm="readable"
   echo "The file $dir/$filename 's permission is $perm" done
 ```
 **Functions** in bash script just like functions in normal programming languages, more semantics of bash script can be found [here](https://www.gnu.org/software/bash/manual/html_node/).

-bash script allows us to automate the frequently performed operations, it is easy to use and can be executed on any Unix-like operating systems without any modifications.

-### Benefit: Data Stream Redirection
+### Combining of scripts via stream redirection

 In linux, everything is abstracted as file, including **input**, **output**, and **error** streams. **Redirection** is a feature in Linux such that when executing a command/user program, you can change the standard input/output devices by changing its [file descriptor](https://en.wikipedia.org/wiki/File_descriptor).
 Each command and user program in linux is an application with input, output and errors.
 We can redirect the output of one application to the input of another, as such, we combined the two applications together as if we build a pipe between them.